Bengali Sheemer Jhal is an easy side prepared with Sheem aka broad beans and mustard paste.

 - Cook until the gravy thickens.

 - Drizzle some mustard oil and give a light mix and then switch the flame off.

 - Serve Sheemer Jhal hot with steamed rice.

-You can substitute mustard oil with other oil however, that will not give the distinct flavor to the dish.
+- You can substitute mustard oil with other oil however, that will not give a distinct flavor to the dish.

-Instead of making and using mustard paste you can use mustard powder and also Kasundi to make this dish.
+- Instead of making and using the mustard paste, you can use mustard powder and also Kasundi to make this dish.